Rhythm-X #1 ( 7 mins)

-Note that a command like “clear onset” remains activated until you choose another one, or start playback, which deactivates the current command, and disables all the other Refine part commands until playback stops.
+Note that a command like “clear onset” remains activated (and coloured green) until you choose another one, or start playback, which deactivates the current command (coloured grey), and disables all the other Refine part commands until playback stops.
 The commands are then reenabled, but none are active.

 You’re going to edit the rhythm of the gtr chords part, to give it some “syncopation”, so some of the chords stand out more to the listener.
 For this, you’ll use the “split onset” command.
 Directions are below.

 After following the directions below, the final result in bar 7 and 8 should look like this… click on it (switch to lesson fullscreen first) to make it bigger.
 The chord that started at bar 8 has had its onset changed to start a little earlier.